 ECG signs during PEA indicating coronary thrombosis include ST-segment changes, T-wave inversions, and/or Q waves.
 Physical signs include elevated cardiac markers on lab tests.

-There are a number of causes that should be considered when evaluating for pulmonary embolism.
+There are some causes that should be considered when evaluating for pulmonary embolism.
 Embolism can be caused by a blood clot, catheter fragment, fat, air, or injected foreign material.

-There are a number of factors which predispose certain populations of children to intravascular thrombosis.
+There are some factors which predispose certain populations of children to intravascular thrombosis.
 These include sickle cell disease, malignancy, coagulation disorders, and the presence of an indwelling central venous catheter.

 Although not specifically included in the PALS H’s and T’s, cardiac arrest caused by unrecognized trauma is something that should be given consideration.